 Jewelry knots and macrame knots are usually easy-to-learn, everyday knots used for starting and finishing their design.
 We will show you how to tie basic jewelry-making knots so your designs are secure and long-lasting.
 Although some of these types of jewelry knots seem incredibly basic, it is really important to know the difference between them.
 Choosing the right one will give your jewelry and macrame a more professional look.
 You can then check what kind of jewelry compliments your look, and get on with making your own pieces.

-We are going to take a look at four basic jewelry knots/macrame knots.
+We are going to take a look at four basic types of jewelry knots/macrame knots.
 They are – the overhand knot, the half knot, the reef knot, and the granny knot.
 There are, of course, many more types of basic macrame knots, but these are used most often.

 How To Tie an Overhand Knot